Share

 A major reason thieves target farms is due to their vast perimeters.
 Lots of land owners leave their boundaries unsecured.

-There are a number of ways to deal with this.
+There are a number of ways to deal with this and therefore, improving your farm’s security.

-Perimeter fencing can act as the first line of defence and can deter thieves and intruders from entering your land.
+Perimeter fencing acts as the first line of defence, deterring thieves and intruders from entering your land.

 Geo-fencing, and perimeter beams can trigger the alarm.